Food for Kids Backpack Program

 The Regional Food Bank started the Food for Kids Backpack Program in January 2003 in response to hearing a firsthand account of an Oklahoma City elementary student who fainted on a Monday morning, while waiting in the school lunch line, due to lack of food over the weekend.
 The program provides chronically hungry children, identified by school personnel, with backpacks filled with non-perishable, kid-friendly food to eat on weekends and school holidays.

 The program was launched in 2003 with five Oklahoma City schools serving 180 children.
-The Backpack Program has grown significantly since 2003, serving 475 elementary schools in 53 counties across central and western Oklahoma, providing backpacks to more than 13,500 chronically hungry children each week during the 2011-2012 school year.
+The Backpack Program has grown significantly since 2003, serving 477 elementary schools in 53 counties across central and western Oklahoma, providing backpacks to more than 15,000 chronically hungry children each week during the 2012-2013 school year.
+The Backpack program added nearly 2,000 children this year.
 The program continues to expand, with new schools being added each semester.

 As a result of the Food for Kids Backpack Program, many teachers have reported:

 - Improved school performance